mozilla-services/hindsight_admin/README.md

   project dashboard.
 * New releases occur the day after the sprint finishes.
   * The version in the dev branch is updated
-  * The changes are merged into master
+  * The changes are merged into main
   * A new tag is created

 ## Contributions

-* All pull requests must be made against the dev branch, direct commits to master are not permitted.
+* All pull requests must be made against the dev branch, direct commits to main are not permitted.
 * All non trivial contributions should start with an issue being filed (if it is a new feature please propose your design/approach before doing any work as not all feature requests are accepted).